The Synlait dream begins

 - Synlait Auckland, a blending and consumer packaging facility, was commissioned in November.
 This was formerly the site of The New Zealand Dairy Company Limited, which Synlait Milk purchased earlier that year in May.

-- The Wetmix kitchen at Synlait Dunsandel was officially opened in December, doubling Synlait’s infant formula powder capacity to 80,000 metric tonnes per year.
+- The Wetmix kitchen at Synlait Dunsandel was officially opened in December, doubling Synlait’s infant formula powder capacity.

 Celebrating 10 years of operations